tracktownsoftware/SpreadsheetGearCodeSamples_JupyterPython/README.md

 ## Options to view and run SpreadsheetGear code samples in this repository: ##
 1. In Github Codespaces use a browser based Visual Studio Code editor (no installation required)
-2. In Github Codespaces using your local VSCode editor (no other installation required)
+2. In Github Codespaces use your local Visual Studio Code editor (no other installation required)
-3. Clone this repo and use its devcontainer configuration and your local VSCode editor (you need Docker Desktop to host the devcontainer)
+3. Clone this repo and use its [devcontainer configuration](https://code.visualstudio.com/docs/devcontainers/create-dev-container) and your local Visual Studio Code editor (you need Docker Desktop to host the devcontainer)
-4. Clone this repo and use your local VSCode editor with all requirements installed.
+4. Clone this repo and use your local Visual Studio Code editor with all requirements installed.